syauqinrm/chef.io/README.md

 ## Learning More

-If you’re interested in getting hands-on experience, go to the Directory Chef for tutorials, information about formal training resources.
+If you’re interested in getting hands-on experience, go to the directory [Chef](./Chef/) for tutorials, information about formal training resources.